lucboruta/linkedin-feed-blocker/README.md

-# linkedin-feed-blocker
+# 🧘🏻‍♂️  linkedin-feed-blocker

-🧘🏻‍♂️ Simple Chrome extension to block your LinkedIn feed
+Simple Chrome extension to block your LinkedIn feed.